Dawsonf18/dawsons-portfolio/README.md

 # Dawson's Portfolio
   ![Github licence](http://img.shields.io/badge/license-MIT-blue.svg)

   ## Description
     Hello!
 My name is Dawson Filion, welcome to my portfolio repository.
-Here's what you can expect to see in my portfolio.
+Here's what you can expect to see.
-    * A little bit about me
+    - A little bit about me
-    * My skills
+    - My skills
-    * Languages and framworks
+    - Languages and framworks
-    * Projects
+    - Projects
-    * Resume
+    - Resume
-    * Contact form
+    - Contact form

     Enjoy! :)
   ## Table of Contents